gardener-attic/component-spec/doc/proposal/in-progress/07-signing.md

 The normalisation of the component-descriptor describes the process of generating a normalised component-descriptor.
 A normalised component-descriptor is a subset of the component-descriptor of signing-relevant properties.

-### Requirements
+### Digests in Normalisation
+In the process of normalisation, all component-references and resources must be filled with a digest (excpet resources with access null or access.type = 'None').
-All component-references have a digest.
-Resources are required to have digest, except their access is null or the access.type is 'None'.
-If a digest-containing entry (= component reference or resource) already contain a digest during signing, the normalisation process must be aborted if the digest mismatches the calcuated digest for the entry.
+If a digest-containing entry (= component reference or resource) already contain a digest before the normalisation, the process must be aborted if the digest mismatches the calcuated digest for the entry.
+Such preexisting digest entries can NOT be trusted and they have to be calculated in the process.

 ### Exclude Resource from Normalisation/Signing
 If a resource should not be part of the normalisation and later signing, the resource needs a special digest in the following format: